Currow: Community and culture

 Currow is served by several sporting organisations.
-The village's most dominant club is Currow GAA, which has its own grounds to the east of the village.
+The village's most dominant club is Currow GAA, which has its grounds to the east of the village.
 It is also home to St. Bridget's Basketball Club, Community Games, Currow Cycling Club and Currow Gun Club.
 Many of these are based in the community centre.
 Most clubs support the colours set by the GAA of black and amber.

-Currow has a Tidy Towns Organisation as well as a Rural Development group, focused on enhancing the local environment and developing amenities.
+Currow has a Tidy Towns Organisation as well as a rural development group.
 Currow also has groups attached to the Roman Catholic Church which is in the Killeentierna Parish under the Diocese of Kerry.
 There is also a parish youth organisation; Killeentierna Youth Club.

 The village is located in a cultural area known as Sliabh Luachra.
 This area is known for its style of traditional Irish music.

 Places of interest

 Currow Wildlife Park

 A pond and wildlife sanctuary has been created to the east of the village.
 Much work was carried out here by local development groups and work included the raising of water levels and landscaping.
 The area is now home to several species such as the moorhen, mute swan and mallard.
 A walk and seating area is also provided.